Search

 Other Information

-There are opportunities to attend student conferences at both local universities and in London, as well as attending talks at college by visiting speakers relevant to Sociology.
-You will be encouraged to attend the Sociology Society or join the Feminist or Politics Societies.
-Sociology goes well with many other subjects including Psychology, Politics, Economics, English, Media Studies, History, Law and Philosophy.
+There are opportunities to attend student conferences at both local universities and in London, visit the Old Police Cells in Brighton, and attend talks at college by visiting speakers relevant to Sociology.
+You will be encouraged to attend the Sociology Society.
+Sociology goes well with many other subjects including: Psychology, Politics, Economics, English, Media Studies, History, Law and Philosophy.

 Enquiries To